the-tcpdump-group/libpcap/INSTALL.md

 Bison.
 The list of problems includes undefined references for alloca(3).
 You can get around this by installing GCC.

-If you use Solaris, there is a bug with bufmod(7) that is fixed in Solaris 2.3.2 (aka SunOS 5.3.2).
-Setting a snapshot length with the broken bufmod(7) results in data be truncated from the FRONT of the packet instead of the end.
-The work around is to not set a snapshot length but this results in performance problems since the entire packet is copied to user space.
-If you must run an older version of Solaris, there is a patch available from Sun; ask for bugid 1149065.
-After installing the patch, use `setenv BUFMOD_FIXED` to enable use of bufmod(7).
-However, we recommend you run a more current release of Solaris.

 If you use the SPARCompiler, you must be careful to not use the `/usr/ucb/cc` interface.
 If you do, you will get bogus warnings and perhaps errors.
 Either make sure your path has `/opt/SUNWspro/bin`